 History of the Mumblecore Movement

 The 2005 South by Southwest Film Festival screened many Mumblecore movies for the first time and at the very same festival, the term Mumblecore was given to these featured films.

 The term Mumblecore was coined by Eric Masunaga and it stuck.
 SXSW release put a spotlight on these kinds of films and made stars out of the filmmakers who made them.
 The Mumblecore movement owes a lot to South by Southwest Film Festival.

-Although these kinds of movies were raw, had low budget and no movie stars they still had an immense impact on the indie film scene.
+Although these kinds of movies were raw, had a low budget and no movie stars they still had an immense impact on the indie film scene.
 Here is a list of a few major standouts.

-The popular Funny Ha Ha and Mutual Appreciation of 2005 were funny though but they lack clear communication process and may be they fail to link with reality.
-On the contrary of it, Beeswax was kind of reality based illuminating movie of his in 2009.
-His recent Computer Chess is a revolutionized movie and has improvised dialogues along with an intriguing story line.
+The popular Funny Ha Ha and Mutual Appreciation of 2005 were funny though but they lack a clear communication process and maybe they fail to link with reality.
+On the contrary to it, Beeswax was a kind of reality-based illuminating movie of his in 2009.
+His recent Computer Chess is a revolutionized movie and has improvised dialogues along with an intriguing storyline.

 Bujalski’s films roamed around money and wealth, as shown in his film Results; which is about managing small business gracefully.
 However, the character of Trevor is mostly about physical, mental, emotional, and spiritual fitness.